 Privredna banka Zagreb aims to contribute and show its responsibility towards the larger community by sponsoring events and giving donations.
-In 2013 over HRK 21 million in total was appropriated for sponsorships and donations, by which we supported many cultural and other events, sports events, science and education, numerous associations and individuals.
-By its long standing participation in the social life through donations and sponsorships, PBZ aims to contribute to the development and in general to a better quality of life in the Republic of Croatia.
+In 2014 over HRK 21,9 million in total was appropriated for sponsorships and donations, through which we supported many cultural and other events such as; sports events, science and education, numerous associations and individuals.
+By its long-standing participation in the country's social life through donations and sponsorships, PBZ aims to contribute to the development and in general to a better quality of life in the Republic of Croatia.